Cruise from Stockholm – the essential guide

 Best Western Signature Collection

-This quaint, historic, and utterly fantastic district is home to Swedish Royalty and the Swedish Parliament, quirky shopping, and cozy inns and restaurants.
+This quaint, historic, and utterly fantastic district is home to Swedish Royalty and the Swedish Parliament, quirky shopping, and cosy inns and restaurants.

 Many streets are cobblestones, so wear good walking shoes!
-The Best Western Signature Collection offers value-for-money family accommodation in a top-notch location, and most often, breakfast is also included in the price.
+The Best Western Signature Collection offers value-for-money family accommodation in a top-notch location; breakfast is often included in the price.

 Scandic Gamla Stan